sassoftware/sas-viya-dmml-pipelines/open_source_code_node/register_py_preprocess/example1/README.md

-## example1: Register a pipeline with Imputation node (SAS score code) followed by Python model (Python score code)
+## example1: Register a pipeline with imputation in Python (Python score code) followed by Forest node (SAS analytic store binary)

 This example shows how to register a pipeline that has a mixture of SAS and Python score code.
-The pipeline has the form Data >> Imputation >> Open Source Code >> Model Comparison.
+The pipeline has the form Data >> Open Source Code >> Forest >> Model Comparison.

-**This functionality is available from Viya 4 2021.1.3 release.**
+**This functionality is available from Viya 4 2021.1.4 release.**

 Data: [HMEQ data](https://github.com/sassoftware/sas-viya-dmml-pipelines/tree/master/data/hmeq.csv)